MSLebrasseur/OSM/Mapathon/Bambari.md

 * Make it orthogonal with "s"

-* When Saving add the tag #CAR, Bambari #hotosm-task-141, #sources ICRC 14 April 2014
+* When Saving add the tag: #CAR, Bambari #hotosm-task-141, #sources ICRC 14 April 2014

 * Don't forget to unlock the square!